 MyUniHub - the place in the University (in person and online) where you can get help.
-Student Information Office: the place in your Faculty of School where you can get help.
+Student Information Office - the place in your Faculty or School where you can get help.
 Schedule of Assessment - a 'timetable' of all of your assessments for the year ahead.
-Taught Students - students studying a course which is taught by lectures and seminars (e.g. MA or MSc).
+Taught Students - students studying a course which is taught by lectures and seminars (e.g. BSc or BA).
 Research Students - students who are pursuing a research degree and are conducting independent research (e.g. PhD).
-Programme or Courses - your degree (e.g. MA History).
+Programme or Courses - your degree (e.g. BSc Physics).
 Module - the 'building block' which makes up your course.
 Scheduled Learning Session - any teaching session which appears in your timetable (e.g. lectures, seminars, tutorials).
-Continuous Assessment - coursework or any assessment which is undertaken during your course which is not an examination this can take many forms, and is not just essays.
+Continuous Assessment - coursework or any assessment which is undertaken during your course which is not an examination - this can take many forms, and is not just essays.
 Formative Assessment - assessment which helps you to learn.
 Summative Assessments - assessment which contributes to your module mark and degree outcome.
 Feedback - the process by which academic staff can help you identify ways to improve your work - this is important!
 Extenuating Circumstances - issues which may affect your ability to study to your full potential.
 Examination Deferral - opportunity to sit an examination at a later date due to extenuating circumstances.
-Capped Deferral - module or assessment mark will be 'capped' at the pass mark - you will only be able to achieve 50%.
+Capped Deferral - module or assessment mark will be 'capped' at the pass mark - you will only be able to achieve 40%.
 Uncapped Deferrals - module or assessment mark will be standard and the mark you achieve will not be reduced or 'capped'.
-Directed Independent Learning - a significant project or piece of work completed through your own research (e.g. MA Dissertation).